QuantEcon/lecture-source-py/source/rst/need_for_speed.rst

 For example, it's almost always better to use an existing routine for root finding than to write a new one from scratch.

+(For standard algorithms, efficiency is maximized if the community can coordinate on a common set of implementations, written by experts and tuned by users to be as fast and robust as possible.)

 But this is not the only reason that we use Python's scientific libraries.

 Another is that pure Python, while flexible and elegant, is not fast.

-So we need libraries that help us accelerate our Python code.
+So we need libraries that are designed to accelerate execution of Python code.

 As we'll see below, there are now Python libraries that can do this extremely well.